Coronavirus: An additional 31 deaths reported in the Republic

 Chief medical officer Dr Tony Holohan provided the latest figures at a briefing on Wedesday evening.
 Photograph: Colin Keegan/Collins Dublin

-The deaths of another 31 patients diagnosed with Covid-19 were reported by NPHET at its briefing on Wednesday.
+The deaths of another 31 patients diagnosed with Covid-19 were reported by the National Public Health Emergency Team (NPHET) at its briefing on Wednesday evening.

 NPHET also reported 376 new confirmed cases.
 The total number of confirmed cases now stands at 20,253.